 2017: Reigning NL MVP heads to AL

 This deal was first reported on the eve of the Winter Meetings in Orlando, and became official on the first weekday of the event -- that Monday.
-Giancarlo Stanton's 59-homer season had netted him NL MVP honors, but there was little doubt within the baseball world that he would still be on the Marlins by Opening Day 2018.
-Stanton had just completed the third year of his 13-year, $325 million contract, and Marlins ownership had expressed a desire to shed payroll.
+Giancarlo Stanton's 59-homer season had netted him NL MVP honors, but he had just completed the third year of his 13-year, $325 million contract, and Marlins ownership had expressed a desire to shed payroll.

 The Marlins sent him to the Yankees for Starlin Castro and Minor Leaguers Jose Devers and Jorge Guzman.
-At the time, Guzman was the No. 9 prospect in the Yankees' system according to MLB Pipeline.
-Stanton became just the third reigning MVP to change teams in the offseason, joining Alex Rodriguez, who won the 2003 AL MVP and was traded to the Yankees the following February, and Barry Bonds, who won the 1992 NL MVP with the Pirates, then signed in free agency with the Giants, and promptly won the 1993 NL MVP award, too.
+Stanton became just the third reigning MVP to change teams in the offseason, joining Alex Rodriguez and Barry Bonds.
+He hasn't reached the same heights again in the Bronx, although he has topped the 30-homer mark three times.

 2016: Sale swaps his Sox